What is reflex mattress foam?

 If you’ve been looking at a foam mattress such as Memory foam, Eve, Casper or Simba you may have come across the term ‘support foam’.
+Each brand has its own proprietary support foam which we will explain are all derivatives of ‘Reflex foam’.
 This article will help explain what support foams and reflex foams are and why they are used in foam mattresses.

 Reflex or the base foam (the part of the mattress under the memory foam) is the denser and firmer supportive part of the mattress.
-We use British Vita foams reflex branded foam.
+We use British Vita foams reflex branded foam mainly as a mattress insulator on entry-level mattresses.
 These come in a different density rating, usually 30kg (Soft) to 33kg (Firm).
 Very few manufacturers give you any detail on this part of the mattress, but we do!
-The British Vita foam reflex foam we use is solid filler free, unlike cheaper PU foams which are a mix of different foams.
+The British Vita foam reflex foam we use is solid filler-free, unlike cheaper PU foams which are a mix of different foams.

 The highlighted area in the image below is the Reflex layer of the mattress, shown as a white foam.
 See our data sheets for all the foams here.